sg13pw/sg13pw/README.md

 ### admin@sg13.pw
 Explanation of using 3D-SCOPIC by Andrei Volzhankin

-Due opacity level of body and div's included into the full motion video resticted to four filter over them is invert: (99%); and there is opacity: 0.6; as added creates responsive code to take this one to full body {background-color: red;} for example creates more filter's rules that you have in ones of css 3 or 5 filters included of to/
+Due opacity level of body and div's included into the full motion video restricted to four filter over them is invert: (99%); and there is opacity: 0.6; as added creates responsive code to take this one to full body {background-color: red;} for example creates more filter's rules that you have in ones of css 3 or 5 filters included of to/

 Is there are few things that made your page more effective, in my repository you may also review little html code that remarks as cover video background/